-Ref Standard Responsibility Frequency Oversight Responsibilities 01 The Risk Management Committee will review risk management progress at least quarterly Committee Chairperson Quarterly 02 The Executive Management Committee will review risk management progress at least quarterly.
-CEO Quarterly 03 Risk Management should be a standing agenda item for all meeting of Executive Management.
-CEO Quarterly Repo rting Responsibilities 04 The Executive Management Committee will submit reports to the Risk Management Committee.
-These reports will focus on the following: • The strategic risks; • Progress with implementing corrective actions; • Any new and emerging risks, risk developments, including incidents.
-All Managers Quarterly 05 The Polokwane Housing Association Risk Management Committee will include statements regarding risk management performance in the annual report to stakeholders Risk Management Committee Chairperson Annually 06 Risk Officer will be responsible for developing standard risk management reporting templates, and collate risk management information for submission at all levels Risk Officer As scheduled Risk Assessment responsibilities 07 Risk Officer will ensure a complete review of operational risks of business units is done at least once a year.
-Risk Officer Annually 08 All SBU will review risk registers at their Management meetings and update the register's contents to reflect any changes without formally reassessing the risks All As scheduled 19 Risk Officer will be responsible for the facilitation of all risk assessments, and populating the risk registers Risk Officer As scheduled ct Risk assessment 11 Standard risk plan should be developed which highlights the potential risks and action to be taken to mitigation the risks for critical Entity projects.
-Project Manager assisted by the Risk Officer As and when
+Ref Standards should be read in conjunction with section Responsibility Frequency 0 naine (De en en eikilitie e sight Responsibilities Committee Querterly 01 The Risk Management Committee will review risk management progress at least quarterly Chairperson Quarterly 02 The Executive Management Committee will review risk management progress at least quarterly.
+Municipal Manager Quarterly 03 Risk Management should be a standing agenda item for all meeting of Executive Management.
+Municipal Manager Monthly Repo orting Responsibilities 04 The Executive Management Committee will submit reports to the Risk Management Committee.
+These reports will focus on the following: The strategic risks; Progress with implementing corrective actions; Any new and emerging risks, risk developments, including incidents.
+All Directors Quarterly 05 The Polokwane Municipality Risk Management Committee will include statements regarding risk management performance in the annual report to stakeholders Risk Management Committee Chairperson Annually 06 The Manager: Risk Management will be responsible for developing standard risk management reporting templates, and collate risk management information for submission at all levels Manager: Risk Management As scheduled 07 Establish and maintain the Library of risk incidents for the Municipality.
+Manager: Risk Management Monthly Risk Assessment responsibilities · 08 The Manager: Risk Management will ensure a complete review of operational risks of business units is done at least once a year.
+Manager: Risk Management Annually 09 The Directorates/SBU will review risk registers at their directorate meetings and update the register's contents to reflect any changes without formally reassessing the risks All As scheduled 10 The Manager: Risk Management will be responsible for the facilitation of all risk assessments, and populating the risk registers Manager: Risk Management As scheduled ect Risk assessment 1 = · · · - · 11 A Standard risk plan should be developed which highlights the potential risks and action to be taken to mitigate the risks for critical municipal projects.
+Project Manager assisted by the Manager: Risk management All Projects over 10 million Rand